 Introduction to Brush Calligraphy Instructor: Marjorie Politi Have you always wanted to learn calligraphy?
 Brush calligraphy is a great way to achieve those thick and thin strokes that make the letterforms so beautiful, but without the worry of nibs and ink.
 In this 5-week course you'll learn the basic strokes for both the uppercase and lowercase alphabet, including numbers and punctuation.
 Once you learn the fundamental strokes, you'll learn how to connect the letters, and form words.
 And even if you don't remember these strokes, you'll have enough reference to practice and continue your lettering journey.
 A fun project will be included.
 All levels are welcome!
 The supply list will be provided.
-5 Tuesdays, beginning July 15, from 9:00 a.m.-11:30 a.m.
-Res: \$125/Non-Res: \$130 Watercolors Instructor: Len DeVirgilio Students will observe a watercolor demonstration and then choose their subjects demonstrating the use of watercolors from drawing to a completed painting.
+5 Tuesdays, beginning May 6, from 9:00 a.m.-11:30 a.m.
+(No class May 20) Res: \$125/Non-Res: \$130 Watercolors Instructor: Len DeVirgilio Students will observe a watercolor demonstration and then choose their subjects demonstrating the use of watercolors from drawing to a completed painting.
 Supply list will be provided.
 Previous drawing experience is required.
 Session I: 6 sessions beginning Weds., May 7, from 9:00a.m.-11:30a.m.
 Session II: 6 sessions beginning Weds., July 9, from 9:00a.m.-11:30a.m.
-Painting with Pastels "Still Life Class" Instructor: Gayle Clark Fedigan This course will focus on the handling of the pastel medium while doing still life.
+Res: \$135/Non-Res: \$140 Painting with Pastels "Still Life Class" Instructor: Gayle Clark Fedigan This course will focus on the handling of the pastel medium while doing still life.
 All levels from beginning to advanced painters are welcome.
-Session I: 6 sessions beginning Fri..
-May 9, from 9:30 a.m.-12 p.m.
-Dession 1: 0 sessions beginning F11., May 9, Irom 9:30 a Res: \$145/Non-Res: \$150
+Session I: 6 sessions beginning Fri., May 9, from 9:30 a.m.-12 p.m.
+Res: \$145/Non-Res: \$150